Crowd Sale Creator FAQ

 What's an "Add-On"?

-Any games you mark as related to the primary game in the sale will be listed as add-ons when the buyer goes to check out.
+Any games you mark as related (in the Edit Details screen) to the primary game in the sale will be listed as add-ons when the buyer goes to check out.
 In this way, you can up-sell other products.
-All add-on games need to have passed a sanity test.
+There are no crowd sale discounts for add-ons.

 Can I provide updates on my sale?